-If you are working for a company (in Industry) you could be doing a number of different jobs including:
+If you are working for a company (in industry) you could be doing a number of different jobs, these include:

 If you work for an accountancy firm (in Practice) then what your job involves will vary depending on the clients and the time of year.
 You could be doing roles such as:

 As your career develops, your role may well be still related to finance.
-You will need to help interpret information to people who are not financially trained.
-Your training in strategy, technology, leadership and HR may eventually build up to roles where you will be communicating with whole departments or groups of people.
+During which, you’ll almost definitely need to help interpret information to people who are not financially trained.
+Your training in strategy, technology, leadership and HR may eventually build up to roles where you’ll be communicating with whole departments or groups of people.
 This could be about the issues a company faces around changes to the business or trying to impart a company vision.
 This is true whether you are in industry or as a senior person in an accountancy firm in practice.

 New job titles start becoming a reality as you progress upwards.
 These include financial controller, business partner, finance director, senior manager and partner.